top of page

 deaf aid.png

-There are more than 150,000 sign language users in the UK.
+There are over 150,000 sign language users in the UK.

 More than 40% of deaf and hard of hearing people in the UK suffer from mental health issues, especially depression and anxiety.
 These issues are made worse due to difficulty in accessing support and services as a result of communication barriers.